 - the biennial Exclusive Books IBBY SA Award is given to the writer and the illustrator of the best children’s picture book or illustrated children’s book

-- the nomination of Honour List books for the biennial IBBY World Congresses in various of the South African languages in the categories Author, Translator and Illustrator
+- the nomination of IBBY Honour List books in the various South African languages in the categories Author, Translator and Illustrator

 - nominations for the biennial Hans Christian Andersen Award